 There are also many ways that we as a community can help.

 “Ross can do multiple things to help.
 First, as a school and community focal point, we have the opportunity to expose the community to environmentally sustainable solutions.
 Installing solar arrays or wind turbines to power our main campus which would take an initial large investment, but would be financially beneficial in the long run.
 We could shut down all the computers not currently being used or require auto-shutoff of computers that have been idle for a set period of time or work on making our HVAC system more efficient,“ stated Streng.

 Streng also mentioned that the RHS cafeteria could partner with local hog farmers and reduce the number of single-use plastics being used during lunchtime.

-There are many things can be done individually to help keep the Earth healthy as well.
-You can decrease the amount of plastic used in your home.
+There are many things that can be done individually to help keep the Earth healthy as well.
+For example, you can decrease the amount of plastic used in your home.
 Instead of plastic straws and cups, use reusable straws and reusable water bottles.
 Another step you can take is recycling and composting.
 Even though these are little changes that you can make– small steps can go a long way.